keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Makara presses Birth+Betrayal
 - it works
 - fucking yippee
-- Aspodel does not hear a nything outside
+- Aspodel does not hear anything outside
 	- Concerning
+- Makara drops back to ask Olivia where Damian is
+	- He's dead
+	- oh.
+	- Makara is sad
+	- Nahamaj is sad because Makara is sad
+	- it almost feels like a conversation
 	-